-Bramwell's Lunch Beat: Miller Energy Charged with Accounting Fraud by SEC
+Bramwell's Lunch Beat: Miller Energy Charged with Accounting Fraud by SECby

 SEC charges Miller Energy with accounting fraud